Vasaloppet: History

-Vasaloppet is the oldest cross-country ski race in the world as well as the one with the highest number of participants.
-In the past it was also the longest race, until it was surpassed by Pendlerrennet.
 The idea for the race was published in Westmanlands Läns Tidning on 10 February 1922 by Anders Pers from Mora.
 On 5 March 1922, the board of IFK Mora decided to organize a trial race.
 Newspaper Dagens Nyheter sponsored the race with SEK 1,000 and with finances secured the first race was held on 19 March 1922.
 136 participants registered for the race and 119 started.
 The winner was 22-year-old Ernst Alm from Norsjö Sports Club in 7:32:49.
-He is also the youngest ever winner of the race.
+He also remained the youngest winner of the race for almost 103 years, until Alvar Myhlback won in 2025, age 18.

 In the 80th race, held on 7 March 2004, about 15,500 skiers competed in the main event.
 More than 40,000 participated in one of the seven different races held during the first week of March.
 Vasaloppet is one of the races in the long distance cup Ski Classics.

 When Swedish Prime Minister Olof Palme was assassinated just two days before the race in 1986, a cancellation of that year's race was considered.
 However, the race proceeded as planned with the 10,000 participants observing a moment of silence before the start.